Revolving Loan Fund (RLF)

 Loan Application Review and Approval

-After receiving an application and other required documentation, the Regional Commission Finance Director will forward the loan packet to the GMRC Revolving Loan Program Committee for their review.
+After receiving an application and other required documentation, the Regional Commission Economic Development Director will forward the loan packet to the GMRC Revolving Loan Program Committee for their review.

 The RLF operates to help expand the region’s economy through the creation and retention of jobs.
 The program is a local economic development initiative.
 All decisions are made by the GMRC Loan Program, Inc., which is representative of the region.